 Those who aren’t aware of all the hazards of working at height won’t take steps to mitigate them, leading to injuries for themselves and others.
 They might fail to use proper safety equipment, clean up their work areas, or move about the structure in a way that prevents accidents.

 Training is key to accident prevention.
-One simple way to handle scaffolding training is to have supervisors take ten minutes each day to review safety standards with your employees.
+One simple way to handle scaffolding training is to have supervisors take ten minutes each day to review safety standards with their employees.
 In addition, enforcing those standards can help solidify your workers’ commitment to staying safe when working at height.

 Scaffolds present many hazards, but you can mitigate them with proper techniques, equipment, processes, and training.
 Oversight from a competent person (as designated by OSHA) can also exponentially increase safety levels.

 When you build scaffolds properly, inspect them regularly, and have everyone follow proper safety protocols.
 This way, you can keep accidents and injuries to a minimum while preventing costly regulatory fines.